 CILIP Conference 2019 – Code of Conduct

 The CILIP Conference is an opportunity for library and information professionals to be inspired, hear new ideas and different perspectives, connect with each other and learn from each other.
 We do not tolerate harassment in any form.
-All participants – organisers, exhibitors and delegates – have a responsibility to ensure a safe, welcoming and enjoyable environment for everybody and as well as compliance with CILIP’s Ethical Principles.
+All participants – organisers, exhibitors and delegates – have a responsibility to ensure a safe, welcoming, inclusive and enjoyable environment for everybody and as well as compliance with CILIP’s Ethical Principles.

 This Code of Conduct has been written to set clear expectations of attendee behaviour at the conference.
 These points are written in no particular order of priority.